Travelgate/documentation/kb/faqs/glossary.md

 A code returned by a server in response to an HTTP request, indicating whether the request was successful or encountered an error.

 - **Hubstatus**
-A status indicator within TravelgateX that shows the operational status of our hub for a given request.
+A status indicator within Travelgate that shows the operational status of our hub for a given request.

 - **Hubuser**
 A tag or label that Buyers use to categorize their traffic via the Legacy Pull Buyers API (similar to the Client in Hotel-X).